noflo/noflo-ui-server/README.md

 Having a proper user interface is NoFlo's [issue number 1](https://github.com/bergie/noflo/issues/1).
 You can follow the plans and progress also there.
 The current implementation is based on the [jsPlumb](http://jsplumb.org/) library, but I'm also following the progress on the [dataflow editor](http://meemoo.org/dataflow/).

+## Installation

+The NoFlo UI has not yet been published via NPM.
+In the meanwhile, grab this git repository and run:

+    $ npm install

+## Running

+This application provides the user interface for editing an existing NoFlo project.
+To start it, you need to point the process to the directory where your project is on the filesystem:

+    $./bin/noflo-ui /some/path/to/project

+By default, NoFlo UI runs at port *3569*.
+To run it under some other port, use the *-p* option.

 ## Visual language

 Flow-based programs are essentially flowcharts that you can run.
 You can write them in [the domain-specific FBP language](https://github.com/bergie/noflo/blob/master/examples/linecount/count.fbp), or generate [JSON](https://github.com/bergie/noflo/blob/master/examples/linecount/count.json) from external tools.
 But really, the best way to work with them is to do it visually.